 Password — Salesforce password.
 It is available only if the User Name & Password authentication is selected.

-OAuth Token — token for authentication in Salesforce.
-Click the Log In with Salesforce button below and log in to Salesforce website in the opened browser window.
-OAuth token will be generated automatically.
+OAuth Token — token for authentication to Salesforce.
 It is available only if the OAuth 2.0 authentication is selected.

 If necessary, you may click Advanced Settings and set additional connection parameters:

-By default, Bulk API are disabled for Salesforce Professional or Trial accounts, and user cannot enable them manually.
-You must either clear the Use Bulk API check box if you connect to Salesforce Professional or Trial account, or ask Salesforce support to enable Bulk API for your account.
+By default, Bulk API is disabled for Salesforce Professional or Trial accounts, and user cannot enable them manually.
+You must either clear the Use Bulk API checkbox if you connect to Salesforce Professional or Trial account, or ask Salesforce support to enable Bulk API for your account.

 Command Timeout — this parameter specifies the wait time in seconds before terminating the attempt to execute a command and produce an error.
 Usually you don’t need to change the default value for this parameter, but in some cases, when command execution takes much time, and this causes timeout errors, you may need to increase this value.